The game of business is tricky enough.

 I don't think we're broken.

-But it's still our responsibility to learn how to not fall.
+It's still our responsibility to learn how to not fall.

 This is the game.